syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/cascading.md

 # Cascading

-We have demonstrated howto create custom cascading sample using SfPicker control in the following steps.
+We have demonstrated how to create custom cascading sample using SfPicker control in the following steps.

 We have created the cascading sample for updating state collection based on selected item of SfPicker.

 Please refer the below steps to create the cascading sample.

-**Step** **1** **:** We have created three observablecolleciton with objecgt type in PickerCascading class.
+**Step** **1** **:** We have created three observablecollection with object type in PickerCascading class.

 **Collection** **details** **:**